How To Wash Silk

 To store your silks, place them in breathable cotton bags, not plastic, to reduce humidity.
 Lay pieces flat or hang them on wide or padded hangers in a cool, dry place.

-Shop our Washable Silk styles.
+Explore our full collection of Washable Silk styles.